romanyshyn-natalia/Map/README.md

 Installation

 To run map you have to install all required libraries.
-Run this code in cmd: sudo pip install -r requirements.txt
+Run this code in cmd:

+sudo pip install -r requirements.txt

 After that you will see:
 Please enter a year you would like to have a map for:
 Please enter your location (format: lat, long):

 You have to enter the year and coordinates.
 After that you have to wait a littele bit.

 Possible errors:
 You can stack with geopy.exc.GeocoderQuotaExceeded: HTTP Error 429: Too Many Requests.
 In this case try to change API, or just connect to another wi-fi.

 Description of the HTML file:
-<!DOCTYPE html> - to define that the type of file isHTML5.
+<!DOCTYPE html> - to define that the type of file is HTML5.

 <head> - a tag to post inside the most important information